alizay1/interactive-bar-plot-visual/README.md

 ### Standard Instructions
-1. You can select one of the OECD countries to view on the left hand side.
+1. Select one of the OECD countries to view on the left hand side.
-2. You can toggle between the age groups in the dropdown menu located on the right hand side of the dashboard.
+2. Toggle between the age groups in the dropdown menu located on the right hand side of the dashboard.
-3. You can select or deselect any of the values displayed in the legend for less obvious comparisons.
+3. Select or deselect any of the values displayed in the legend for less obvious comparisons.
+4. Hover over any bar to get the exact population percentage.

 **Note: Only the age ranges from 25-34 and 25-64 were used for all years.**